tomaskraus/clogtest/README.md

 Tests:  3 failed, 1 passed, 4 total
 ```

-In this case, we decided the script behaves correctly but we've made wrong assumtions about its output.
+In this case, we decided the script behaves correctly but we've made wrong assumptions about its output.
 Let's fix them manually:

 4. fix assertions in `examples.js`